Return statement

 In computer programming, a return statement causes execution to leave the current subroutine and resume at the point in the code immediately after the instruction which called the subroutine, known as its return address.
 The return address is saved by the calling routine, today usually on the process's call stack or in a register.
 Return statements in many programming languages allow a function to specify a return value to be passed back to the code that called the function.

 Overview

 In C and C++, return exp; (where exp is an expression) is a statement that tells a function to return execution of the program to the calling function, and report the value of exp.
 If a function has the return type void, the return statement can be used without a value, in which case the program just breaks out of the current function and returns to the calling one.
+Similar syntax is used in other languages including Modula-2 and Python.